Fire pan use is pretty straightforward.

-A lot of people do not realize until they’ve used one, that part of the reason for building a fire in a fire pan is to contain the ashes so they can be packed out.
-Since you’re packing out ashes, you’ll really want to consider whether you need that last log at the end of the night.
-Coals need must completely burn out before you can pack them up in the morning.
+A lot of people do not realize until they've used one, but the reason for building a fire in a fire pan is to contain the ashes so they can be packed out.
+Since you're packing out ashes, you'll really want to consider whether you need that last log at the end of the night.
+Coals must completely burn out before you can pack them up in the morning.

 Always set up on a fire blanket so stray coals don't scorch the beach.
 Once assembled stable and upright, build a fire inside like you normally would in a fire ring.